• Skip to primary navigation

 Jump to Recipe Print Recipe

-Prawn Korma, also known as Shrimp Korma, is a famous seafood dish that is made with juicy prawns in a rich, creamy sauce made of coconut milk and aromatic spices.
+Prawn Korma Recipe with Coconut Milk, also known as Shrimp Korma Curry, is a famous seafood dish that is made with juicy prawns in a rich, creamy sauce made of coconut milk and aromatic spices.

 Korma made with shrimp in a pan along with a bowl of rice

-It's a variation of the traditional korma, where prawns are cooked in a creamy, spiced gravy.
+It's a variation of the traditional korma (prawn kurma), where prawns are cooked in a creamy, spiced gravy.
 The combination of yogurt, ground nuts (like almonds or cashews), and aromatic spices creates a delicate yet rich sauce that complements the sweetness of prawns.

 Jump to: